Caging and fluid deformations in dense bidisperse suspensions

 Throughout the paper, we have considered the effective volume of the particles, and its average \phistar over the size distribution.
 It follows from Eq.~(\ref{eq:visc}) that \phistar is very similar to the \phic of the viscosity laws, although its interpretation is different. \phistar is a measure of the topology of the microstructure, and as such it depends on the flow that produces it.
 It is therefore not surprising to obtain different values of \phistar between pinch-off and rheometer experiments; what matters is the variation of \phistar within a given experiment.
 Although jamming would of course affect its value, it has a physical meaning far from the jamming transition (our experiments include the dilute range $\phi \leq 10\%$): the effective volume in which particles amplify the fluid deformations.

 The caging of small particles by large ones has an important effect on the local strain rate and on the bulk viscosity, especially when there are few small particles.
 Caging occurs when small particles can be trapped in the interstices between the large ones, that is when the size ratio is greater than $\hdi \simeq 2.41$.
-Because of its basic hypotheses, our model is only valid at low shear rates.
+Because of its basic hypotheses, our model is only valid at low shear rates for which the microstructure is relatively isotropic and contacts between the repulsive particles are unlikely.
 In the general case, one should take into account the more complex shape of the interstices, due to shear breaking symmetry, as well as the kinetics of caging and freeing.

 The good agreement between our model -- that does not consider any kind of deformation nor dissipation due to solid friction between particles -- and the various rheological data presented here suggests that the work of friction forces is negligible in our system, in agreement with contact force measurements~\cite{nguyen-le2023}.
 However, this does not mean that friction is negligible, or that there are no contacts, but only that these act principally by reducing particle mobility, hence hindering the flow and increasing viscous dissipation ~\cite{jamali2019alternative,wang2020hydrodynamic}.
 The question remains open for high shear rates, typically in the case of shear-thickening.
 One would need to experimentally measure the fluid deformation in a suspension undergoing shear-thickening, maybe using dissolved polymers.